MCassetti/project_kojak/README.md

 Data set: Initially, 5-20 tagged memes with captions that coorespond to the meme.
-I will also need a corpus of text to do sentiment analysis and context completion.
+I will also need a corpus of text to do sentiment analysis and context completion